Recovering a time-homogeneous stock price process from perpetual option prices

-Define $\overline{z}_\nu \in (0,\infty]$ and $\underline{z}_\nu \in [-\infty,0)$ via
+Define $\overline{z}_\nu\in(0,\infty]$ and $\underline{z}_\nu\in [-\infty,0)$ via

 The cases where $\overline{z}_\nu=0$ or $\underline{z}_\nu=0$ correspond to the degenerate case $X_t = x_0e^{rt}$ mentioned in the previous section, and we exclude them.
-The following lemma provides a guide to sufficient conditions for a time-change of Brownian motion to be a local martingale, and therefore provides insight into the constructions of local martingales via time-change that we develop in the next section.
+The following lemma provides a guide to sufficient conditions for a time change of Brownian motion to be a local martingale and therefore provides insight into the constructions of local martingales via time change that we develop in the next section.